Home - Book Preview

 "Just drop your stuff here for now, you can come back later to get unpacked."

 He dropped his stuff after a brief look.
-I gave him his key, and a key to the building, then showed him my room.
+I handed him a set of keys, "This is for your hotel room, and a key for the building.
+Let's go look at my room."

 "No."